|

 -

-Members in this family usually have their wings well developed.
-Usually they are
+Members in this family usually have their wings well developed adults, although

-in camouflage but some of them are brightly
+in camouflaged colours but a few of them are brightly

 -